alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

-  threatening to post) other people’s personally identifying information (“doxing”), Personal insults, especially those using racist or sexist terms, Unwelcome sexual attention, Advocating for or encouraging, any of the above behaviour, Repeated harassment of others.
+  threatening to post) other people’s personally identifying information (“doxing”), Personal insults, especially those using racist or sexist terms, Unwelcome sexual attention, Advocating for or encouraging, any of the above behaviour, and Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

-- **Try to understand why we disagree**: Disagreements, both social and technical, happen all the time.
-It is important that we resolve disagreements and differing views constructively.
+- 4.6 **Try to understand why we disagree**: Disagreements, both social and technical, happen all the time.
+We must resolve disagreements and differing views constructively.
 Remember that we’re different.
 Diversity contributes to the strength of our work, which is composed of people from a wide range of backgrounds.
 Different people have different perspectives on